 If all of the system checks pass and all requirements are met, the output from the above commands will be empty.
 If the system checks fail and some requirements are not met, the output will indicate which system checks failed.

-To use GPUs with Anaconda Enterprise, you’ll need to install version 11.4 of the NVIDIA CUDA driver on the host operating system of any GPU worker nodes.
+To use GPUs with Anaconda Enterprise, you’ll need to install one of the supported versions of the NVIDIA CUDA driver on the host operating system of any GPU worker nodes.
 You can install the drivers using the package manager or the Nvidia runfile or by using

 rpm (local) or